-Our business is primarily located in Salt Lake City, Utah, where we own approximately 37 acres of land and approximately 494,000 square feet of space used for manufacturing, administrative functions and research and development, for both our Medical and Industrial segments.
-We also own or lease 34 other facilities throughout North America, Europe and Asia that comprise over 2 million square feet of manufacturing facilities, warehouses, sales and service, research and development and office space located in 7 states and 16 foreign countries.
+Our business is primarily located in Salt Lake City, Utah, where we own approximately 1.6 million square feet of land and approximately 494,000 square feet of space used for manufacturing, administrative functions and research and development, for both our Medical and Industrial segments.
+We also own or lease 32 other facilities throughout North America, Europe and Asia (located in 8 states and 15 foreign countries) that comprise over 2 million square feet of manufacturing facilities, warehouses, sales and service, research and development and office space, which are used for our Medical and/or Industrial segments, depending on the location.

-In addition to our location in Salt Lake City, Utah, primary owned facilities include approximately 5 acres of land in Las Vegas, Nevada and approximately 61,000 square feet in Franklin Park, Illinois, both which are used for manufacturing and administrative functions for our Industrial segment.
+In addition to our location in Salt Lake City, Utah, primary owned facilities include approximately 222,000 square feet of land in Las Vegas, Nevada and approximately 61,000 square feet in Franklin Park, Illinois, both which are used for manufacturing and administrative functions for our Industrial segment.

-Primary leased facilities include approximately 111,000 square feet in Laguna, Philippines, approximately 73,000 square feet in Santa Clara, California, approximately 46,000 square feet in Wuxi, China, approximately 47,000 square feet in Dinxperlo, the Netherlands, approximately 34,000 square feet in Bremen, Germany and approximately 33,000 of square feet in Walluf, Germany, all of which are used for manufacturing and administrative functions for our Medical and Industrial segments.
+Primary leased facilities include approximately 144,000 square feet in Laguna, Philippines, approximately 73,000 square feet in Santa Clara, California, approximately 46,000 square feet in Wuxi, China, approximately 47,000 square feet in Dinxperlo, the Netherlands, approximately 34,000 square feet in Bremen, Germany and approximately 34,000 of square feet in Walluf, Germany, all of which are used for manufacturing and administrative functions for our Medical and Industrial segments.